top of page

 Without the restrictions of insurance, some really creative therapy options open up.
 Some therapists:

-• Created specialized treatment plans that insurance wouldn't typically cover
+• Create specialized treatment plans that insurance wouldn't typically cover

 Privacy Matters More Than You Might Realize